I. ECONOMIC BENEFITS

 A. GRADUATE STUDENT ASSOCIATION & REPRESENTATION

-We make a concerted effort to involve graduate students in shaping our academic departments by having their voices heard through student associations.
+We make a concerted effort to involve graduate students in shaping our academic programs by having their voices heard through student associations.
 The Graduate and Professional Student Association (“GPSA”) is a representative body for graduate students, including GAs.
-GPSA members elect graduate students to serve on various committees, boards, and student organizations to work with the University’s administration to ensure that GAs educational goals and personal needs are being met.
+GPSA members elect graduate students to serve on various committees, boards, and student organizations to work with the University’s administration to ensure that the educational goals and personal needs of graduate assistants are being met.

 B. GRADUATE SCHOOL ALUMNI SOCIETY

-Penn State, through the Graduate School Alumni Society (“GSAS”), strives to engage graduate students through programs and initiatives to enhance their academic experience.
-These programs and initiatives include career planning and professional development workshops, networking receptions, and mentoring opportunities.
-GSAS’s mission is to nurture relationships between alumni and current graduate students.
-Through GSAS, we provide our graduate students with a multitude of opportunities to foster their educational experience and bring them closer to achieving their professional aspirations.
+The Graduate School Alumni Society (“GSAS”) strives to enhance the academic experience of graduate students through its programs and initiatives.
+These include career planning and professional development workshops, networking receptions, and mentoring opportunities.
+Part of the mission of the GSAS is to nurture relationships between alumni and current graduate students.
+Through GSAS, Penn State provides our graduate students with a multitude of opportunities that add value to their educational experience and bring them closer to achieving their professional aspirations.